themaplelab/swan/README.md

 # :new: SWAN

-This branch contains the new generation of the SWAN framework. **It is still WIP and not ready for use. ​**:construction:
+This branch contains the new generation of the SWAN framework. **It is still WIP and not ready for use. ​**:construction: SWAN ESEC/FSE 2020 is located on the [this](https://github.com/themaplelab/swan/tree/master) branch.

 ###  Summary